 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-:
+Renato G.S.
+Chirivi: We developed a real-time microscopy method for the quantification of neutrophil extracellular traps or NETs.
+These NETs play an important role in innate immune defense.
+However, it has become clear that the accumulation of NETs in tissues contributes to the pathophysiology of multiple inflammatory and autoimmune diseases

 What are the most recent developments in your field of research?

+Maarten van der Linden: Because of the pathological implications of NETS, interest in the development of NETosis antagonists has risen.
+To study NETosis inhibition we developed a real-time microscopy method for the quantification of human NET release, allowing to study NETosis and its inhibition in a high-throughput manner.

 What technologies are currently used to advance research in your field?

 Enter author name: Click here to answer question.
 Please write in a style that you will be comfortable memorizing and speaking aloud.
 Limit length to 50 or fewer words.